ctsit/redcap_deployment/docs/creating_the_test_vm_with_vagrant.rst

   brew cask install vagrant

-2. Install Hosts updater plugin
+2. Install Vagrant plugins
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Vagrant will need one plugin for this VM.
+Vagrant will need a few plugins for this VM.
 On any platform:

 ::

   vagrant plugin install vagrant-hostsupdater
+  vagrant plugin install vagrant-env

 For more details about Vagrant software you can go to
 `why-vagrant <https://docs.vagrantup.com/v2/why-vagrant/>`__ page.